vnijs/shiny-site/README.md

 ## Alternatives

-If you prefer `shinydashboard` there is a minimal working example in the `dashboard` branch of this github repository.
+If you prefer `shinydashboard` there is a minimal working example in the `dashboard` branch of this github repository by <a href="https://github.com/1beb" target="_blank">Brandon Bertelsen</a>